24-year-old in Toronto launches revolutionary travelling African restaurant

 Adjei was raised in Rexdale by her Ghanaian mother, has a self-professed sweet tooth and has been working in the Toronto food scene for five years, attending George Brown's culinary and baking/pastry management programs while working full-time for three years.

-She's specialized in east and southeast Asian and southern French and Mediterranean cuisines as well as French pastry but discovered a new explosion of passion when she began The Abibiman Project.
+She's specialized in east and southeast Asian, southern French and Mediterranean cuisines, as well as French pastry, but discovered a new explosion of passion when she began The Abibiman Project.

 "Inspiration comes a lot from Ghanaian cuisine since my family is from Ghana.
 Overall I focus on the entire African continent.
 In general, people don't know anything about Africa let alone know how many different countries, regional cuisines or traditional ingredients are used from region to region," says Adjei.